 - Flexible Work Schedules and Telework Opportunities - The NCUA offers employees flexible work schedules and options to work from home or another location away from the office, with a supervisor’s approval.

-- Garage Parking and Transit Subsidy - NCUA offers free parking or a monthly transit subsidy.
+- Garage Parking and Transit Subsidy - The NCUA offers free parking or a monthly transit subsidy.
 Employees can claim transit-parking fees as part of the transit subsidy benefit.

-- Fitness Facility or Subsidy - NCUA employees have access to physical fitness facilities at some of its offices.
-For employees without access to an on-site facility, NCUA will reimburse the cost of health club use or membership up to a maximum of $500 per year.
+- Fitness Facility or Subsidy - The NCUA employees have access to physical fitness facilities at some of its offices.
+For employees without access to an on-site facility, the NCUA will reimburse the cost of health club use or membership up to a maximum of $500 per year.